tomii926/ae_vae/README.md

 optional arguments:
-  -h, --help            show this help message and exit --nepoch NEPOCH       Which epochs to use for anomaly detection --nz NZ               size of the latent z vector --vae                 choose vae model
+  -h, --help            show this help message and exit --nepoch NEPOCH       which epoch model to use for anomaly detection --nz NZ               size of the latent z vector --vae                 choose vae model
   --no-kl               KL divergence is not used in determining the threshold.